granchetti/cypress-oscommerce/README.md

 ### Docker execution

-I create a docker-compose to crete the docker image and save the data in a volum.
-To execute it you have to use this command:
+To execute the docker-compose file, you have to use the follwing command:

 ```
 docker-compose up